 top of page

 We organize and lead trips to Cuba focused on connecting people to discuss issues that are of mutual concern and interest to people in Cuba and the United States.
-From law and healthcare to education, arts, culture, and agriculture, the theme-based trips we lead allow participants to develop meaningful people-to-people connections between Cuba and the United States.

 The Cuban American Friendship Society: